Rivals vying to lead post-bailout Greece

 - Mitsotakis: pro-business political scion -

-Tipped as the next prime minister of Greece, Kyriakos Mitsotakis is a hard-nosed reformer and political dynasty scion with controversial civil service job cuts on his resume.
+Tipped as the next prime minister, Kyriakos Mitsotakis is a hard-nosed reformer and political dynasty scion with controversial civil service job cuts on his resume.

 Mitsotakis has vowed to "steamroll" obstacles to business